GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Jester.md

 You can communicate by using your entire body in place of speech.
 This requires an entire round and that you not be restrained.
 When you do so, you may set a DV up to your level + [Inte] score.
 A creature observing the movements can make an [Inte] or [Prcp] check (their choice) to decipher the meaning of the movements.
 You may convey a single sentence per round.
 Additionally, if you can perceive the creature, you may give a single creature advantage on their check to understand you.
 You may expened buffoonery to grant a creature a advantage on their check as well.

 Another Jester may add their level to their check for the purpose of understanding your jesting.

+### On-On
+You may tag any creature, even if it does not agree to the tag.
+When you do, you may use your reaction to call out "No tagbacks!", preventing them from targeting you for attacks or spells for the remainder of the round.
+They can still use features and actions which affect an area that happens to include you.

 ### Tickle
 You may use your action or reaction to expend buffonery while being grappled to force the grappler to make a [Fort] or [Rflx] save (your choice).
 If the save is a failure, the grapple is released.
 If the save is a critical failure, they are also vulnerable until the end of the next phase.
 If the save is a critical success, the creature is not only unaffected, but will not be affected by further attempts.
 The DV of the save is your level + your heroism.